data301-2020-winter1/course-project-group_6003/Analysis/Milestone 2 Task 5.md

 The main Research questions that we are trying to answer are as follows:
 1) Comparing the sales of different genres of video games in different countries (United States, Europe and Japan)
 2) Calculating the average number of sale per genre in each country.
-This question help us answer the most popular games which sold as per country and assists us to understand the mindset of the society.
+This question help us answer, the most popular games which are sold as per country and assists us to understand the mindset of the society. for example, interestingly the genre that was most popular in Japan was role-playing, followed by platform games.
+The total Role-Playing game sales and in North America the most popular game based on sales in North America alone seems to be a sports video game with sales